-Chandi Homa or Chandi Havan is an auspicious sacrificial fire ritual dedicated to Goddess Chandi.
+Chandi Homa or Chandi Havan is a very auspicious sacrificial fire ritual dedicated to Goddess Chandi.
 Maa Chandi or Goddess Chandi is worshipped by chanting Mantra and performing Chandi Homam or Chandi Hovan.
-Chandi Homa or Chandi Havan ritual is extremely effective in fulfilling one’s desires.
+Chandi Homa ritual is extremely effective in fulfilling one’s desires.

-Chandi Homa or Maa Chandi Havan is one of the most significant Havan or Homam among all the Homa or Yajna performed by Hindus.
+Maa Chandi Havan or Chandi Homa is one of the most significant Havan or Homam among all the Homa or Yajna performed by Hindus.

 People perform this Yajna to seek blessings of Goddess Chandi across India, Nepal and other countries for removing their personal, health and financial problems as well as national problems and maintaining worldly peace.

 Chandi or Chandika is the supreme Goddess in the Hindu religion.
 The incarnation of cosmic energy, Supreme Goddess Chandi is the combined form of Parvati, Lakshmi, and Saraswati, who are the consorts of Shiva, Vishnu and Brahma respectively.